guy9050/gluetool/docs/source/DEVELOPMENT.rst

 0. (optional) Bootstrap system environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Following steps are necessary to install requirements when installing
+Following steps are necessary to install requirements for different distributions:
-``citool`` on different distributions:

 **RHEL 7.4**